zhenweisi/chog-vs-molandak/README.md

 # chog-vs-molandak
- random codeA small game written by a little person who can’t draw.
+ random codeA small game written by a little person who can’t draw.you can play anytime